smulelabs/NanoPitch/README.md

 Train a neural network that tracks pitch and detects singing in real-time on your laptop, then deploy it to run live in a web browser.

+This repository have been used in a classroom education setting.
+For our findings on its effectiveness in teaching deep learning, please refer to nanopitch.pdf.

 ## What You'll Learn

 - **How neural networks process audio** — converting sound to mel spectrograms, feeding them through recurrent layers (GRUs), and interpreting the output